-Adopt policies that support and protect incremental housing and slum upgrading programs
+Adopt policies that support and protect incremental housing and slum upgrading programmes

-Member states and local governments can adopt policies that support and protect incremental housing and slum upgrading programs.
-The number of people moving into slums is increasing despite efforts made to achieve the MDG in informal settlement upgrading.
-Since Habitat II, a range of neighborhood upgrading projects have been developed, which range from small, single-sector interventions to comprehensive multi-sector slum upgrading programs that include attention to public space, citizen security, infrastructure, land tenure, and educational facilities.
-To achieve SDG 11, these programs need to be significantly expanded and new commitments need to be forged by member states, local governments, civil society, and private sector.

-Improving neighborhood-upgrading programs, a key component of housing policies, will require:

-1. Expanding technical capacity: Upgrading programs entail complex implementation given multi-sector investments, execution in inhabited areas, multi-expertise teams (legal, engineering, environmental, etc.), the need for sustained inter-institutional coordination, and reliable monitoring and control mechanisms.
-Enhanced technical capacity would especially improve operations and maintenance in neighborhood upgrading programs.
-Many public utility companies are often not accustomed to working in areas undergoing upgrading where is it is often difficult to maintain technical teams and services. civ
+- 44. Member States and local governments can adopt policies that support and protect incremental housing and slum upgrading programs.
+The number of people moving into slums is increasing despite efforts made to achieve the Millennium Development Goal in informal settlement upgrading.
+Since Habitat II, a range of neighbourhood upgrading projects have been developed, which range from small, single-sector interventions to comprehensive multi-sector slum upgrading programmes that include attention to public space, citizen security, infrastructure, land tenure, and educational facilities.
+103 To achieve Sustainable Development Goal 11, these programmes need to be significantly expanded and new commitments need to be forged by Member States, local governments, civil society, and private sector. - 45.
+Improving neighbourhood-upgrading programs, a key component of housing policies, will require: - (a) Expanding technical capacity: upgrading programmes entail complex implementation given multi-sector investments, execution in inhabited areas, multi-expertise teams (legal, engineering, environmental, etc.), the need for sustained inter-institutional coordination, and reliable monitoring and control mechanisms.
+Enhanced technical capacity would especially improve operations and maintenance in neighbourhood upgrading programs.
+Many public utility companies are often not accustomed to working in areas undergoing upgrading where is it is often difficult to maintain technical teams and services.
+104 - (b) Emphasis on community development: neighbourhood upgrading programmes yield best results when community development activities are included as specific components and are sustained for at least a year after the completion of physical construction.
+105 - (c) Expanding incremental housing: given that incremental housing accounts for up to 70 per cent of the global housing stock 106 (and upwards of 90 per cent in many less developed countries), new programmes are needed to support the incremental improvement of dwellings over time.
+107 This would encompass a broad array of approaches, e.g. home improvement financing coupled with technical assistance including planning, construction oversight and access to quality building

+Jaitman, L. and Brakarz, J. (2013).
+Evaluation of Slum Upgrading Programs: Literature Review and Methodological Approaches.
+Inter-American Development Bank.
+5.

+Brakarz, J. (2010), "The IDB: 25 Years of Neighbourhood Upgrading" in Rojas (ed.), Building Cities: Neighbourhood Upgrading and Urban Quality of Life, Washington: IDB.

+105 Brakarz, J. (2010).

+Figure cited in Ferguson, B. and J. Navarrete (2003), "New Approaches to Progressive Housing in Latin America: A Key to Habitat Programmes and Policy," Habitat International 27, pp. 309-323.
+The United Nations Human Settlements Programme cites figures ranging from 43 to 70 per cent depending on the region.
+See UNHCS (2003), Rental Housing: An Essential Option for the Urban Poor in Developing Countries.
+Nairobi, Kenya.
+Cited in World Bank (2010), "Systems of Cities: Harnessing Urbanization for Growth and Poverty Alleviation.
+World Bank Urban and Local Government Strategy", http://siteresources.worldbank.org/INTURBANDEVELOPMENT/Resources/336387-1269651121606/FullStrategy.pdf.

+107 Greene and Rojas (2008) "Incremental Construction: A Strategy to Facilitate Access to Housing," Environment and Urbanization, vol. 20(1): 89-108.
+DOI: 10.1177/0956247808089150.

-- 2. Emphasis on community development: Neighborhood upgrading programs yield best results when community development activities are included as specific components and are sustained for at least a year after the completion of physical construction.^{cv} - 3.
-Expanding incremental housing: Given that incremental housing accounts for up to 70 percent of the global housing stock^{cvi} (and upwards of 90 percent in many less developed countries), new programs are needed to support the incremental improvement of dwellings over time.^{cvii} This would encompass a broad array of approaches, e.g. home improvement financing coupled with technical assistance including planning, construction oversight and access to quality building materials.
-These integrated services require building alliances between financial institutions and construction firms, materials suppliers, and other private sector entities effectively creating new value chains.^{cviii}
+materials.
+These integrated services require building alliances between financial institutions and construction firms, materials suppliers, and other private sector entities - effectively creating new value chains.
+108